 You can also talk to your doctor about the type and amount of milk and other dairy products you can safely consume.
 For example, if you want to keep cheese in your diet, your doctor may recommend a particular product like Paneer cheese, which is gluten-free, so it helps with lactose intolerance.
 Generally, if taken in small amounts, dairy won’t trigger your symptoms.

 The National Dairy Council is committed to informing others about Lactose Intolerance and has created a website with some great lactose intolerance tips and tricks. http://bit.ly/1hox9NA.
-If lactose intolerant, it’s still important to try to include dairy milk and milk products—which are sources of calcium, protein, potassium, vitamins A and D, and other nutrients that support a healthy lifestyle—as part of a balanced diet.
+If you are lactose intolerant, it’s still important to try to include dairy milk and milk products—which are sources of calcium, protein, potassium, vitamins A and D, and other nutrients that support a healthy lifestyle—as part of a balanced diet.